-https://www.gov.uk/government/publications/school-inspection-handbook-eif/schools-inspection-handbook-for-september-2021 covers children of all ages, from primary through to secondary stage and into colleges and online.
+This is advice provided by the Department for Education (the department).
+Its focus is child on child sexual violence and sexual harassment at schools and colleges.
+The advice covers children of all ages, from primary through to secondary stage and into colleges and online.
 For the purposes of this advice, a child is anyone under the age of 18.
 Whilst the focus of the advice is on protecting and supporting children, schools and colleges should of course protect any adult students and engage with adult social care, support services and the police as required.